 Additionally, people who suffer from narcolepsy may use other substances in an attempt to fix their issues with sleep.
 This could result in a dependence on benzodiazepines or other sedatives, which are especially dangerous when mixed with alcohol.

-Alcohol abuse can affect people very differently.
+Alcohol use can affect people very differently.
 While some may respond well to a simple change in lifestyle, others require more intensive treatment.
-When a person struggles with substance abuse and a co-occurring physical health condition, treatment can be more challenging.
+When a person struggles with substance use and a co-occurring physical health condition, treatment can be more challenging.

 Vertava Health’ alcohol rehab programs provide treatment to people from all walks of life.
 Our rehab centers combine traditional therapies like group counseling with medication-assisted treatment, relaxation therapies, and motivational interviewing.
 Many public and private insurance companies can help offset the cost of treatment.